zendesk/delivery_boy/README.md

 ### Testing

 DeliveryBoy provides a test mode out of the box.
 When this mode is enabled, messages will be stored in memory rather than being sent to Kafka.
-You will typically want to do this in your test helper, e.g. in RSpec:
+If you use RSpec, enabling test mode is as easy as adding this to your spec helper:

 ```ruby
 # spec/spec_helper.rb